CHESAPEAKE IMPACT CRATER

 - Shock Metamorphism: breccia matrix includes trace quantities of shocked quartz (Poag).

 a The Exmore Formation breccia occurs only in subsurface in and around the Chesapeake Bay impact structure and is of late Eocene age based on analyses of planktonic foraminifers and calcareous nannofossils (Poag).

 b The rim of the Chesapeake Crater is a boundary between salty ground water within the crater’s confines and fresh ground water on the outside.

 About 35 million years ago a 3-5 kilometres in diameter impactor hit the western Atlantic Ocean on a shallow shelf, creating the Chesapeake Bay impact crater.
-At this time the sea level was much higher and the coastline was in the vicinity of Richmond, VA.
+At this time the sea level was much higher and the coastline was in the vicinity of Richmond, Virginia.
 The crater is approximately 200 km southeast of Washington, D.C. and is now buried 300-500 metres beneath the southern part of Chesapeake Bay.
 Analysis of seismic profiling has determined that the crater is 85km in diameter and 1.3km deep.
 It is a complex peak-ring crater with an inner and outer rim, a relatively flat-floored annular trough, and an inner basin that penetrates the basement.
 The inner basin includes a central uplift surrounded by a series of concentric valleys and ridges.